How to make a referral

 Non-urgent referrals will be screened by the clinical team, who will contact you if required.

 Medical cover is provided by a local lead clinician, with periods of leave covered by NHSBT consultants elsewhere in the country.
 Non-urgent questions can be sent directly to the unit consultant, however please also copy in the TAS unit email address so your message can be forwarded onto the appropriate person if the unit consultant is away.

-Outside normal working hours
+Referrals outside normal working hours

-Trusts with a service level agreement with TAS
+Trusts with a service level agreement

 If your Trust has a service level agreement with TAS you can refer a patient using the relevant referral form:

 Please email the form to your TAS unit